Skip to main content

 Please note that:

 • The paymentMethods.bnpl type requires client configuration.
-Contact the technical team to assist in enabling your client for this feature.
+Contact support@stitch.money to assist in enabling your client for this feature.

 • Not setting the paymentMethods field results in the Pay by Bank method being enabled on your payment request.
 To explicitly omit Pay by Bank as payment method, specify the paymentMethods.eft.enabled field with a value of false.